fullStackDevShiva/react-app-with-context-api/README.md

 ## Functionalities

-1. Creating multiple themes for the app using Context API.
-For this example, a header component and a list component are used to stwitch between the themes.
+1. Creating multiple themes for the app by managing global state with Context API.
+For this example, a header component and a list component are used to switch between the themes.

 Light Mode: